-Programmatic allows a brand to target consumers, tailor messaging, and purchase relevant ad space more effectively by leveraging data through an automated process.
-It is, for instance, an ad for swimwear being served to a 19-year-old female college freshman three weeks before Spring Break, while she is reading her favorite beauty blog.
+Programmatic allows a brand to target consumers, tailor messaging, and purchase relevant ad space more effectively by leveraging data in an automated process.
+For instance, an ad for swimwear being served to a 19-year-old female college freshman three weeks before Spring Break, while reading her favorite beauty blog.

-Programmatic media has had a relatively brief but illustrious history.
-It all started with the lowly banner ad, which ushered in the advent of ad servers, which begot ad networks, RTB ad exchanges and ultimately, programmatic.
+Programmatic media has had a relatively brief history.
+It all started with the banner ad, which ushered in the advent of ad servers, which begot ad networks, Real-Time Bidding (RTB) ad exchanges, and ultimately, programmatic.
 It is staggering to see how much more effective ad targeting has become in a span of 20 years.
-The traditional approach to buying and placing ads seems downright primitive now by comparison.

-Programmatic allows brands to market to different audiences by segmenting across demographics like age, gender, or geography, and behaviors like media consumption.
+Programmatic allows brands to market to different audiences by segmenting across categories like age, gender and geography, and behaviors like media consumption.
 As different segments are identified, a brand can then tailor messaging for that particular segment while sending differentiated and relevant messages to particular groups simultaneously.
-All of this is executed algorithmically through an automated process, which means that it is done in real time, without relying on human touch.
-As a result, brands are only paying for relevant ad content, delivered to the right people at the right time-which results in a much more efficient and effective ad spend.
-One digital executive described programmatic as "buying against a target, not buying content or properties.
+All of this is executed algorithmically through an automated process, which means that it is done in real time without relying on human touch.
+As a result, brands are only paying for relevant ad content, delivered to the right people at the right time-which results in a more efficient and effective ad spend.
+One digital executive described programmatic as, "buying against a target, not buying content or properties.
 It's a target we can measure and then quantify the impact."
-It is no wonder that brands have overwhelmingly turned to programmatic media buying over the traditional "spray and pray" approach where brands cast a wide net and hope for the best.
+It is no wonder that brands have turned to programmatic media buying over the traditional "spray and pray" approach where - brands cast a wide net and hope for the best.